-A new pricing methodology has been developed which will be introduced, contingent on the Government commitment to legislate for the removal of the low fixed charge regime.
-The improved methodology will assist the Company and customers meet the change in energy use, especially with decarbonisation and electrification.
+The improved TOU methodology and phasing out of the low fixed charge will assist the Company and customers meet the change in energy use, especially with decarbonisation and electrification.

-The intention of any pricing reform must assure that the network can be maintained to meet reliability standards, give sustainable returns to the owners but is cognisant of a customer desire to utilise pricing options and innovative technology.
+The intention of any pricing reform is to ensure that a network can be maintained to meet reliability standards, give sustainable returns to the owners but is cognisant of the customers desire to utilise pricing options and innovative technology.